-Three-in-ten U.S. adults say they have ever used a dating app or site, but the share of Americans who have done so differs sharply by marital status.
+Three-in-ten U.S. adults say they have ever used a dating app or site, but usage differs sharply by marital status.

-Adults who have never been married or who are currently living with a partner are the most likely to say they have ever used an online dating service: 52% and 46%, respectively, say this.
-By comparison, 35% of Americans who are divorced, separated or widowed say they have ever used a dating site or app, while 16% of married adults say the same, according to a new analysis of a Pew Research Center survey conducted in October 2019.
+U.S. adults who have never been married or who live with a partner are the most likely to say they have ever used an online dating service: 52% and 46%, respectively, say this.
+By comparison, 36% of Americans who are divorced, separated or widowed say they have ever used a dating site or app, while 16% of married adults say the same, according to a new analysis of a Pew Research Center survey conducted in July 2022.

-Most never-married users of online dating platforms say they are currently using one of these services or have recently done so.
-Around a third of online daters who have never been married (34%) – which translates to 18% of all never-married adults – say they are currently using a dating site or app.
-An additional 28% say they are not currently using an online dating service but have done so in the past year.
-About four-in-ten online daters who have never tied the knot say that the last time they used a dating site or app was either between one and five years ago or more than five years ago.
+A majority of never-married users of online dating platforms have recently used one of these services, including those who were currently doing so as of the July 2022 survey.
+Three-in-ten online daters who have never been married (30%) – which translates to 16% of all never-married U.S. adults – said in the 2022 survey that they were currently using a dating site or app.
+An additional 27% said they were not currently using an online dating service but had done so in the past year.
+About four-in-ten online daters who have never been married said that the last time they used a dating site or app was either between one and five years ago or more than five years ago.

-As one might expect, relatively few Americans who are married or living with a partner are currently active on dating platforms.
-Still, among those who say they have ever used an online dating platform, 5% of cohabiting and 3% of married people say they are currently using one of these services.
-That means 1% of all married adults and 2% of all cohabiting adults in the U.S. are current users of dating sites or apps.
+As one might expect, relatively few Americans who are married or living with a partner indicated in the July 2022 survey that they were currently active on dating platforms.
+Still, among U.S. adults who say they have ever used an online dating platform, 3% of both cohabitating and married people said they were currently using one of these services – a share that translates to 1% of all married and cohabitating adults in the United States.